DigitexOfficial/digitex_api_doc/trading_ws.md

 All timestamps are provided in milliseconds.

+<u>Note</u>: the trader cannot have a mix of long and short contracts in his/her position.

 #### Order Chain

 Each active order in the engine has a unique order identifier (`clOrdId`).